AlexCaswell/GPS-plane-unit/README.md

 # GPS-plane-unit
-Plotter web-app and firmware and for an arduino based flight controller.
+This repository contains a javascript web-app to create and export waypoint flight paths, firmware for the arduino based flight controller prototype, and an archive of flight datalog files.